This page helps you decide how to integrate with KlickTipp and whether using the optional PHP Connector makes sense for your use case.

 - You explicitly prefer a higher-level abstraction

-The PHP Wrapper is a convenience layer for PHP developers.
+The PHP Connector is a convenience layer for PHP developers.

 - Your project is PHP-based